nilearn/nilearn/doc/glm/second_level_model.rst

 As discussed in the :ref:`Multiple comparisons` section of the introduction, the issue of multiple comparisons is important to address with statistical analysis of fMRI data.
 Nilearn provides parametric and non-parametric tools to address this issue.

 Refer to the example :ref:`sphx_glr_auto_examples_05_glm_second_level_models_plot_thresholding.py` for a guide to applying FPR, FDR and FWER corrections.
-These corrections are applied using the :func:`nilearn.stats.map_threshold` function.
+These corrections are applied using the :func:`nilearn.glm.map_threshold` function.

 Within an activated cluster, not all voxels represent true activation.
-To estimate true positives within a cluster, Nilearn provides the :func:`nilearn.stats.cluster_level_inference` function.
+To estimate true positives within a cluster, Nilearn provides the :func:`nilearn.glm.cluster_level_inference` function.
 An example with usage information is available here: :ref:`sphx_glr_auto_examples_05_glm_second_level_models_plot_proportion_activated_voxels.py`

 Voxel based morphometry
 =======================

-The :class:`nilearn.stats.second_level_model.SecondLevelModel` and its associated functions can also be used to perform voxel based morphometry.
+The :class:`nilearn.glm.second_level_model.SecondLevelModel` and its associated functions can also be used to perform voxel based morphometry.
 An example using the `OASIS <http://www.oasis-brains.org/>`_ dataset to identify the relationship between aging, sex and gray matter density is available ref:here <auto_examples/05_glm_second_level_models/plot_oasis.html#sphx-glr-auto-examples-05-glm-second-level-models-plot-oasis-py>.